sabbiu/sabbiushah.com.np/content/blog/logistic-regression-as-a-neural-network.md

 We wanted to use square error function to have loss value to be as small as possible.

-The negative symbol in the equation is to invert the following log graph (shown in blue in the figure).
+The negative symbol in the equation is to invert the following log graph (inverted graph is shown in blue colour).
 ![Log Graph](/img/log-graph.jpg)
 So, For positive samples, Substituting $(y=1)$, we get,